-An audiometry exam is to test patient ability to hear sounds.
-Sounds vary, based on their loudness (intensity) and the speed of sound wave vibrations (tone).
-Hearing occurs when sound waves stimulate the nerves of the inner ear.
-The sound then travels along nerve pathways to the brain.
-The purpose of this exam is to measure how well patient hearing functions.
-The audiometry test is to examine both the intensity and the tone of sounds, balance issues, and other issues related to the function of the inner ear.
-A doctor who specializes in diagnosing and treating hearing loss called an audiologist administers the test.
+The purpose of this exam is to measure how well a patient’s hearing works.
+The audiometry test is to examine both the intensity and the tone of sounds, balance issues, and other items related to the function of the inner ear.
+A doctor, who specializes in diagnosing and treating hearing loss called an audiologist, administers the test.
 OSHA’s noise standard requires that audiometric testing be made available to all employees whose exposures equal or exceed an 8-hour time-weighted average of 85 dBA.
 On the other hand, the standard does not prohibit an employer from having a company rule that employees submit to audiometric testing.

-The whole process should take about 30 minutes, and it’s painless.
+By OSHA regulations, you need to be noise-free for at least 14 hours before the test.
+The entire process would take about 30 minutes, and it’s painless.
 Most adults who get hearing tests are asked to wear earphones and listen to short tones that are played at different volumes and pitches into one ear at a time.
 Finally, audiometry is a test that measures the softest sound you can hear at different pitches.
-Physicians identify, assess, diagnose, and treat individuals with impairment of either peripheral or central auditory and/or vestibular function, and strive to prevent such impairments.
-An employee working in a noisy environment can have their audiometry testing at SNOHC to assess for hearing impairment.
-At SNOHC, we offer a comprehensive hearing evaluation in compliant with OSHA Hearing Conservation Program requirement including Standard Threshold Shift (STS).
+SNOHC physicians identify, assess, diagnose, and treat clients with impairment of either peripheral or central auditory, vestibular function.
+At SNOHC, we offer a comprehensive hearing evaluation in compliance with the OSHA Hearing Conservation Program requirement, including Standard Threshold Shift (STS).